Postnuptial Agreement Attorneys in Campbell: Legal Planning After Marriage

 What Does a Postnuptial Agreement Cover?

 Much like a prenuptial agreement, a postnuptial agreement determines how a married couple will divide assets and debts in the event of divorce.
-You, your spouse, and your attorneys will decide together what this document needs to address, but most postnuptial agreements discuss:

 - Which assets are separate properties, and how to divide them